Shiangjun/Summer_Research_HKU/README.md

-# Shell to Set Up vSMT-IO (Initial Version)
+# Shells to evaluate vSMT-IO

+Initial Version for VIRT-SMT Framework

-14 real-wolrd applications to evaluate vSMT-IO (Former Virt-SMT).
+There are 14 real-wolrd applications to evaluate vSMT-IO (Former Virt-SMT).

 ## Apache2
 The aim of Apache HTTP Server is for an open-source HTTP server for modern operating systems.